 - 1 1/2 cups powdered sugar

-- Sift together baking powder, salt, and flour.
+- Sift together baking soda, salt, and flour.
 Set aside.

 - In mixer blend sugar and butter until well mixed.

 - Mix milk with vinegar and allow to sit for 2-3 minutes.